Written by Scribendi

 A writer's toolbox is filled with gadgets and gizmos that help a writer craft a story when he or she cannot do it alone.
-There are literal writer toolboxes filled with assorted caffeinated beverages, napkins scribbled with plot outlines, and novels backed up on USBs, and there are metaphorical writer toolboxes packed with character tics, favorite quotes, and—you guessed it—writing websites!
+There are literal writers' toolboxes filled with assorted caffeinated beverages, napkins with plot outlines scribbled on them, and USB devices with novels backed up on them, and then there are metaphorical writers' toolboxes packed with character tics, favorite quotes, and—you guessed it—writing websites!

-Writing websites are excellent tools to keep stashed away in your toolbox (or bookmarks) to pull out in times of absolute distress (i.e., an existential crisis), piled-up excuses (i.e., writer's block), or uncertainty about what to do next (i.e., the publishing process).
+Writing websites are excellent resources to stash away in your toolbox (or browser bookmarks) to whip out in times of absolute distress (e.g., an existential crisis), piled-up excuses (i.e., writer's block), or uncertainty about the stages of writing (e.g., the publishing process).

-We've got a writer's toolbox fully stocked for you right here!
+Scribendi's got a writer's toolbox fully stocked for you right here!
 Even better, these writing websites are categorized so you can find just what you're looking for at just the right moment.
-With everything from creative writing advice to publishing business tips and everything in between, this list of the best writing websites will be perfect for you to stow away in your bookmarks for when you need a helping hand.
+With everything from creative writing advice to publishing guidelines (and everything in between!), this list of the best websites for writers will be perfect for you to stow away in your bookmarks for when you need a helping hand.

 Creative Writing Advice

-These writing websites give concrete advice for implementing literary techniques in your writing to help your work reach its full potential.
+These writing blogs give concrete advice for implementing literary techniques in your writing to help your work reach its full potential.

-The National Novel Writing Month blog provides inspirational posts for when you're stuck with writer's block and offers guidelines for everything from the publishing process to finding feedback.
+The National Novel Writing Month blog provides inspirational posts year round for when you're stuck with writer's block, and offers guidelines on everything from the publishing process to finding feedback.

-The articles for writers on Write It Sideways outline real-life advice, like writing grants, author branding, and gift buying, as well as writing tips and tricks, like dialogue mistakes and how to build tension.
+The articles for writers that can be found on Write It Sideways outline real-life advice (like writing grants, author branding, and gift buying) as well as writing tips and tricks, like spotting dialogue mistakes and learning how to build tension in your writing.

 K.M.
-Weiland, the writer of Helping Writers Become Authors, is an award-winning author who shares creative writing advice on story structure, character arcs, common writing mistakes, and much more!
+Weiland, the writer behind Helping Writers Become Authors, is an award-winning author who shares creative writing advice on story structure, character arcs, common writing mistakes, and much more!

-Warrior Writers is run by best-selling author Kristen Lamb, who guides writers with comprehensive and detailed posts that take a humorous and easy-to-read tone.
+Warrior Writers is run by the best-selling author Kristen Lamb, who guides writers using comprehensive and detailed posts that have a humorous and easy-to-read tone.

-The following writing websites are great for writers who have some extra time or need to take a quick break and want to spend it productively.
+The following resources are great for writers who have some extra time, or need to take a quick, productive break.

 These blogs help writers market their books and create blogging personas to engage an audience more effectively.

-National best-selling author Jeff Goins shares real-life experiences and reflections about building an audience, shortcuts to success, and engaging a community in the age of Internet fame.
+National best-selling author Jeff Goins shares real-life experiences and reflections on building an audience, shortcuts to success, and engaging a community in the age of Internet fame.

 As stated in its tagline, The Book Designer gives "practical advice to help build better books," which includes writing creative disclaimers, choosing the right platforms, and using social media efficiently.

-Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, shares ample posts to help authors improve book sales and ensure a book will be a financial success.
+Angela Booth, a copywriter, ghostwriter, author, marketer, and writing coach, writes ample posts to help authors improve book sales and ensure that a book will be a financial success.

-The writing blogs below aid writers in the publishing process, from behind-the-scenes intel to publishing tips and tricks.
+Find some of the best writing blogs below for help with the publishing process, from behind-the-scenes intel to publishing tips and tricks.

-Run by New York Times and USA Today best-selling author Joanna Penn, this site offers articles and other resources related to writing, publishing, and marketing books.
+Run by New York Times and USA Today best-selling author Joanna Penn, this site offers articles and other resources related to book writing, publishing, and marketing.

 Publetariat gives practical information on networking, author websites, and the publishing process.
 It also shares links to big news stories in the world of publishing.

-The Independent Publishing Magazine hosts posts about many different parts of the publishing process, such as growing a following, avoiding authorship problems, and finding the right editor.
+The Independent Publishing Magazine hosts articles about many different parts of the publishing process, such as growing a following, avoiding authorship problems, and finding the right editor.

-Positive Writer was created for writers with doubt—like the website's author, Bryan Hutchinson—and to provide inspirational posts that help writers keep writing.
+Positive Writer was created for writers with doubt—like the website's author, Bryan Hutchinson—to provide inspirational posts that help writers keep on writing.